February 02, 2018

-Cash-flow forecasting, revenue forecasting, cost and expense planning, and balance-sheet planning are all areas of predictive financial analytics that will benefit from AI technologies, although the impact will vary by organization and industry.
+AI technologies will benefit predictive financial analytics in areas such as cash-flow forecasting, revenue forecasting, cost and expense planning, and balance-sheet planning.
+The impact of the technology varies by organization and industry.
 For example, a product-centric organization with a wide range of products would benefit from more-effective revenue forecasting.
 A large multinational in a competitive, low-margin industry would benefit from more effective cash-flow forecasting, whereas the impact would be lower in a smaller organization in a high-margin industry.

-Organizations should consider being early adopters or partnering with vendors focused on use cases specific to their company and industry.
+Consider if early adoption or vendor partnership solves for the use cases specific to their company and industry.

 Join your peers for the unveiling of the latest insights at Gartner conferences.